rydmike/flex_seed_scheme/README.md

 ## Extended Palette

-The extended palette type is the new default, if you are using Flutter 3.22, or later you should only use it.
+The extended palette type is the new default, it contains 30 tones.
+If you are using Flutter 3.22, or later you should only use it.
 The `common` tones option is provided for backwards compatibility with older Flutter versions and older FSS versions.

 By using `paletteType` with value `FlexPaletteType.extended`, you can create seed generated `ColorScheme`s that use and access new color tones that exists in the late 2022 revised `ColorScheme` for surface colors and even more colors for **fixed** and **fixedDim** main colors that arrived in the Material-3 design during later half of 2023.

 The `ColorScheme` colors that use these new tones are now also available in Flutter 3.22 or later.
 For more information and the latest updates, see [Material-3 color-roles](https://m3.material.io/styles/color/the-color-system/color-roles) specification.

 The updated Material-3 color system adds tones `[4, 6, 12, 17, 22, 24]`, they are used for new dark mode surfaces in revised Material-3 dark surface colors.
 Likewise, the added tones `[87, 92, 94, 96, 98]` are for light mode surfaces in the updated Material-3 color system.
-By default `paletteType` of `FlexTones.extended` is now used to enable support for the tones in the updated specification and also adding three more custom tones `[2, 5, 97]`.
-The `paletteType` with value `FlexPaletteType.extended` is now default, it produces 27 tones `[0, 2, 4, 5, 6, 10, 12, 17, 20, 22, 24, 30, 40, 50, 60, 70, 80, 87, 90, 92, 94, 95, 96, 97, 98, 99, 100]`.
+By default `paletteType` of `FlexTones.extended` is now used to enable support for the tones in the updated specification and also adding six more custom tones `[2, 5, 65, 75, 84, 97]`.
+The `paletteType` with value `FlexPaletteType.extended` is default.
+It produces the following 30 tones `[0, 2, 4, 5, 6, 10, 12, 17, 20, 22, 24, 30, 40, 50, 60, 65, 70, 75, 80, 84, 87, 90, 92, 94, 95, 96, 97, 98, 99, 100]`.

-To use the older classic setup you can still use `FlexTones.common`.
+To use older simpler tones setup you can still use `FlexTones.common`.
 It produces the legacy M3 tones with its own two additions `[5]` and `[98]` resulting in 15 tones `[0, 5, 10, 20, 30, 40, 50, 60, 70, 80, 90, 95, 98, 99, 100]`.
-Flutter versions before 3.22 do not yet use these new tones in its standard `ColorScheme`.
+Flutter versions before 3.22 do not yet use any of the extended tones in its standard `ColorScheme`.

 For backwards compatibility, when using type `FlexPaletteType.common` the chroma of high tones, meaning higher or equal to 90, are limited to maximum chroma of 40.
 This keeps the chromacity of tones 90 to 100 lower than or equal to 40.
 If the source seed color has higher chromacity than 40, there may be a sudden jump in chroma reduction at tone 90.
 This is the standard behavior for the original Material-3 tonal palette computation.
 The `FlexPaletteType.common` type is intended to be used when there is a need to follow the M3's original, now legacy, palette design.